zuegi/responsible-vibe-engineering-mcp/docs/CONFIGURATION.md

 ## Security Notes

 ⚠️ **NEVER commit**:
-- `application-local.yml`
-- `src/test/resources/application-test.yml`
+- `src/main/resources/application-local.yml`

-These files contain sensitive URLs and credentials that should not be public.
+This file contains sensitive URLs and credentials that should not be public.

 ✅ **Safe to commit**:
 - `application.yml` (uses environment variable placeholders)
-- `application-test.yml.example` (template with placeholder values)
+- `application-local.yml.example` (template with placeholder values)